 April to May is the wettest time of the year on Mount Kilimanjaro and isn’t a recommended time to climb.

-Many climb operators and tour companies shit down their tours during the rainy seasons as they aren’t very pleasant to hike in and are much more challenging to successfully complete.
+Many climb operators and tour companies shut down their tours during the rainy seasons as they aren’t very pleasant to hike in and are much more challenging to successfully complete.

 Short, heavy rainstorms happen fairly frequently during these months, but if you don’t mind the wet conditions then you can enjoy a very solitary hike at this time of year.